BBP transition and the leading eigenvector of the spiked Wigner model with inhomogeneous noise: Introduction

 Motivated by these recent developments, we study an inhomogeneous spiked Wigner model in which the entries of the noise matrix are not identically distributed.
 In contrast to reference \cite{Guionnet2025}, where the variance profile is deterministic, we consider an ensemble in which the variances of the matrix elements are themselves random variables.
 This extension allows us to investigate how disorder in the variance profile modifies the spectral properties of the model and, in particular, how it affects the existence of a gapped phase and the detectability of the signal by spectral methods.
-Beyond its interest as a structured spiked Wigner ensemble, this random-matrix model naturally arises as the high-connectivity limit of the adjacency matrix of random graphs with arbitrary degree distributions \cite{Metz2020,Dembo2021,Jeferson2022}, providing an analytically tractable setting in which the heterogeneous structure of random graphs is encoded directly in the noise matrix.
+The proposed ensemble for the noise matrix also represents the high-connectivity limit of the adjacency matrix of random graphs with arbitrary degree distributions \cite{Metz2020,Dembo2021,Jeferson2022}.

 We derive exact equations for the spectral properties of the observation matrix and use them to determine when spectral methods can detect and estimate the signal in the high-dimensional limit.
 Specifically, we obtain equations for the spectral edges of the bulk and for the outlier eigenvalue, whose solutions yield the BBP critical line as a function of the variance profile, extending the class of spiked matrix ensembles for which sharp detectability thresholds can be established.
 When an outlier eigenvalue is present, the associated eigenvector provides a natural estimator of the spike vector.
 While the location of outlier eigenvalues has been extensively studied in this context \cite{Peche2006,Maida2007,Feral2007,Knowles2013,Tao2013}, much less is known about the eigenvectors associated with extreme eigenvalues.
 Previous works have mainly focused on the overlap between the outlier eigenvector and the signal in spiked Wigner \cite{B-GN} and Wishart \cite{Hoyle2007,Paul2007,BouchaudCleaning} ensembles.
 Here, we derive an analytic expression for the full distribution of the components of the outlier eigenvector as a function of the variance profile and the spike prior, which yields a simple prescription to estimate the signal and compute the associated mean-squared error.
 We illustrate our theory in a model where the individual variances follow a truncated power-law distribution.
 Interestingly, the BBP critical line of this model exhibits a non-monotonic behaviour as a function of the model parameters, showing that variance fluctuations can enhance detectability.
 Our theoretical findings are in excellent agreement with numerical diagonalizations of finite-dimensional observation matrices.